Why Is SEO Important?

 As a business owner, I crave words that end with “ility”: sustainability, reliability and predictability.
 Why?
 Because knowing what to expect from your business enables you to plan for the future with hiring needs, office space, cash flow and all the other curveballs thrown at a small business.

 SEO covers the “ilities.”
-I know that by ranking for the term “digital marketing company,” which is searched 8,000+ times per month, we’ll get about three new customers per month.
+I know that by ranking for the term “small business SEO” which is searched 8,000+ times per month, we’ll get about three new customers per month.
 This monthly expectation of new customer acquisition allows me to plan.

 For example, predicting hiring needs is a stressor for small business owners.
 With our SEO presence, we’ve been able to proactively address hiring needs by planning for a new marketing manager every 60 days.
 We’ve extended job offers up to six months in advance of a start date to accommodate for our growth.
 Knowing that we have a manager starting in April, June and August frees up a lot of time spent reactively recruiting.